mothur/mothur.github.io/_wiki/align.seqs.md

     mothur > align.seqs(candidate=abrecovery.fasta, template=core_set_aligned.imputed.fasta, processors=2)

-Running this command on my laptop doesn\'t exactly cut the time in half, but it\'s pretty close.
+Running this command on my laptop doesn't exactly cut the time in half, but it's pretty close.
 There is no software limit on the number of processors that you can use.

 ## Fine points